N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Code review and remove debug statements

 ### Features
+- [ ] Change name from threads to go routines or make that clear
+- [ ] Refactor how threads are calculated
 - [ ] Configure repos
 - [ ] Configure Org
 - [ ] Created a dedicated GPG key